AdenChen27/AdenChen27.github.io/README.md

 ## [Ex Libris](https://github.com/uExLibris/uExLibris.github.io)

-I have very recently started a popular science media with a few of my friends (20+!) named Ex Libris.
-(The name was appropriated from the name of a cafe located on the first floor of the Joseph Regenstein Library at the University of Chicago.)
+~~I have very recently started a popular science media with a few of my friends (20+!) named Ex Libris.
+(The name was appropriated from the name of a cafe located on the first floor of the Joseph Regenstein Library at the University of Chicago.)~~

 The [website for Ex Libris](https://uexlibris.github.io/) is still in development and has only one demo article that I've written during the past winter break about [framing effect](https://thedecisionlab.com/biases/framing-effect), [transaction utility theory](https://www.acrwebsite.org/volumes/6118/volumes/v10), [scarcity theory](https://en.wikipedia.org/wiki/Scarcity_(social_psychology)) etc.; the demo article was written in Chinese, but most, if not all, future articles will be in English.

+2024.04: Project failed.
+Website might be recycled for personal blogging use.

 ## [English Reading Practice Website](https://github.com/AdenChen27/Project_0)

-One common challenge in learning English as a second language (at a beginner to intermediate level) that I both experienced personally and observed among peers is the tendency to memorize translations of English words, which makes it difficult to use them appropriately or understand their precise meanings in context due to nuances lost in translation.
-To address this issue, I tried to develop a new learning model where the learner is presented with new words, learns the new words, and immediately practices using them in context (instead of the common process of reading -> finding new vocabulary -> learning new vocabulary -> remembering only the translation).
+One common challenge in learning English as a second language (at a beginner to intermediate level) that I both experienced personally and observed among peers is the tendency to memorize translations of English words, making it difficult to understand their precise meanings in context due to nuances lost in translation.
+To address this issue, I tried to develop a new learning model where the learner is presented with new words, learns the new words, and immediately practices using them in context (instead of the common process of "reading -> finding new vocabulary -> learning new vocabulary( -> not seeing the words in the near future -> remembering only the translation, if not completely forgetting)").

 [This website](https://adenchen27.pythonanywhere.com/index/) serves as an implementation of the proposed learning model.
 Users begin by selecting a passage, selecting and learning unfamiliar words within the passage (before being shown the full passage), and then immediately practicing using these newly learned words within the context of the passage via, for example, doing fill-in-the-blank or multiple-choice questions about the newly learned words.